 Excipient warning

-Lumeblue contains soya lecithin.
+This medicinal product contains soya lecithin.
 If a patient is allergic to peanut or soya, this medicinal product must not be used (see section 4.3).

 Interaction with other medicinal products and other forms of interaction

 The following medicinal product interactions have been reported for medicinal products containing methylthioninium chloride.